 - Historically it was used to make direct positive blueprints.

-- A component of modified Carnoy’s solution used for surgical treatment of keratocystic odontogenic tumor (KOT)
+- A component of modified Carnoy’s solution used for surgical treatment of keratocystic odontogenic tumour (KOT)

 Where can I buy Ferric Sulphate?